microsoft/FluidFramework/docs/legacy/README.md

 * IMPORTANT NOTE: VSTS will give you a line like this to put into your .npmrc file:
   `registry=https://offnet.pkgs.visualstudio.com/_packaging/prague@Release/npm/registry/`

-  You need to prefix that line with @prague in order to not force all package lookups to go to the Prague registry.
+  You need to prefix that line with @prague in order to not force all package lookups to go to the Fluid registry.
 The line you add to your .npmrc file should actually look like this:
   `@prague:registry=https://offnet.pkgs.visualstudio.com/_packaging/prague@Release/npm/registry/`

 The [sequence, flowview, and threejs](./api/examples) examples are all setup using the above approach.